CZERTAINLY/CZERTAINLY-Helm-Charts/README.md

 **Install CZERTAINLY**

 There are couple of options to install CZERTAINLY based on you TLS configuration and administrator certificate handling.
-See the [Configuration parameters](#configuration-parameters) for more information.
+See the [Configurable parameters](#configurable-parameters) for more information.

 For the basic installation, run:
 ```bash